verana-labs/verifiable-trust-vpr-spec/spec.md

 ~ An Universal Resource Identifier, as specified in [rfc3986](https://datatracker.ietf.org/doc/html/rfc3986).

 [[def: active participant, active participants]]:
-~ A participant of a given role, which effective_from timestamp is lower than current timestamp, and (effective_until timestamp is null or greater than current timestamp), and revoked is null and slashed is null.
+~ A participant of a given role, which effective_from timestamp is lower than or equal to current timestamp, and (effective_until timestamp is null or greater than current timestamp), and revoked is null and slashed is null.

 [[def: future participant, future participants]]:
 ~ A participant of a given role, which effective_from timestamp is higher than current timestamp, and (effective_until timestamp is null or greater than effective_from timestamp), and revoked is null and slashed is null.